 Sadly, there’s not a lot you can do with the free version, but if you decide to subscribe, you do get unlimited access, a bulk finder, and a data migration service.
 You can learn more on their website.

 Option 3: Dux-Soup

-In addition to allowing you to download emails, Dux-Soup is an automation software that can make it easier to identify potential prospects .
-It takes away a lot of the leg-work involved, so that you can focus on growth and the deal closing stage.
+In addition to allowing you to download emails, Dux-Soup is automation software that can make it easier to identify potential prospects.
+It takes away much of the legwork involved so that you can focus on growth and the deal-closing stage.
 What makes this one worth the money for many is that it can handle, like most robots, many mundane tasks and frees up much of your time.
-In fact, it's kind of like a virtual LinkedIn assistant.
+It's kind of like a virtual LinkedIn assistant.

-At the moment, Dux-Soup only offers a Chrome Plug-in, that integrates seamlessly with your profile.
+Currently, Dux-Soup only offers a Chrome Plug-in that integrates seamlessly with your profile.

 Option 4: Everybody else

-As I mentioned above, most of the other tools to uncover the email addresses of your LinkedIn contacts are similar enough that they can be grouped together.
-These work best as lead generators, rather than as an archival tool.
+As I mentioned above, most of the other tools to uncover the email addresses of your LinkedIn contacts are similar enough that they can be grouped.
+These work best as lead generators rather than as archival tools.

 Most of these offer Chrome/Firefox extensions and work under the same principle of offering a small monthly stipend of credits/inquiries/etc. for free, but have more to offer behind a subscription.
 These include:

-In taking a look at this handful (and there are plenty more out there), they all essentially offer a similar outcome, with different tools along the way.
-What you're looking for will determine which one of these services resonates best with you.
+In looking at this handful (and plenty more out there), they all essentially offer a similar outcome, with different tools along the way.
+What you're looking for will determine which of these services resonates best with you.
 Nota bene, Aspiration Marketing explicitly encourages you to follow the terms and conditions of each of the highlighted solutions providers.